fridgemagnet3/uip/README.md

 What this means is that the application code is pretty much locked out for significant periods whilst a packet is being received however given how busy the processor is servicing all those interrupts, it really doesn't make that much difference.

-Of course the other approach to all of this is to reduce the baud rate but where's the fun in that.
+Of course the other approach to all of this is to reduce the baud rate (or add delays on the transmit side) but frankly where's the fun in that.

 ## Packet Filter